Images by hesign

 • One or both partners is an institution or a festival.

 Artists and cultural practitioners from countries outside the Pro Helvetia liaison offices’ area of responsibility may not apply.
-Pro Helvetia is unable to consider funding requests if the applicant is enrolled in a school, university curriculum, basic training, or education programme.

 Application Deadlines and Decision Timelines